-The following selected financial data should be read in conjunction with Cohu's Consolidated Financial Statements and notes thereto included in Part IV, Item 15(a) and with management's discussion and analysis of financial condition and results of operations, included in Part II, Item 7.
+The following selected financial data should be read in conjunction with Cohu's consolidated financial statements and notes thereto included in Part IV, Item 15(a) and with management's discussion and analysis of financial condition and results of operations, included in Part II, Item 7.
 In June 2015, we sold our mobile microwave communications equipment business and in June 2014, we sold our video camera business.
 The operating results of these businesses are being presented as discontinued operations for all periods presented.
-Additional information related to the sale of these businesses is included in Note 4, "Discontinued Operations" in Part IV, Item 15(a) of this Form 10-K. On December 31, 2012, we purchased Ismeca Semiconductor Holding SA ("Ismeca") and the results of its operations have been included in our Consolidated Financial Statements since that date.
+Additional information related to the sale of our mobile microwave communications equipment business is included in Note 11, "Discontinued Operations" in Part IV, Item 15(a) of this Form 10-K.